Resparing/vkdt/DOCUMENTATION/Surface.md

 ### Introduction

-The VKDT Surface is a abstraction over the Vulkan Surface KHR, it is found in the `vkdt/surface.h` header file.
+The VKDT Surface is an abstraction over the Vulkan Surface KHR, it is found in the `vkdt/surface.h` header file.
 All debugging methods are printed with `std::cout`, all runtime errors are thrown with `throw std::runtime_error()`.
 These errors can be caught & debugged with a try-catch & `const std::exception&`.

 <br>

 ### Requirements

 Almost all functions of the VKDT Surface require a valid VKDT Window & VKDT Instance to be setup.
-Refer to the Window and Instance Documentation on how to set those up.
+Refer to the Window & Instance Documentation on how to set those up.

 <br>